$300,000 AWARDED BY THE CHICAGO REGION FOOD SYSTEM FUND TO SUPPORT COMMUNITY UNITY THROUGH FOOD INITIATIVE

 To reach the goal of a sustainable and equitable food system, CRFSF is looking for projects and proposals that address organizations, institutions, and corporate actors that are externalizing costs onto communities, workers, and the natural environment through polluting, exploitative, and greenhouse gas intensive practices, while also building worker power to win rights, improve pay, and reform exploitative structures.

 The application period for Round One has closed.
-Read more about Round One grantees that were announced in September.
+Read more about Round One grantees that were announced in September and the Round One Guidelines and FAQs page.

 The Chicago region has a wealth of organizations growing, processing, and distributing food at various scales.
 These organizations need increased investment.
 This “Grow Local and Regional Food Systems” round of funding builds on previous grantmaking by the Chicago Region Food System Fund to strengthen a resilient food system for the Chicago region.
 Strengthening our local and sustainable food system can also offer climate solutions with regional, national, and global implications.
 Goals for round two include identifying and addressing bottlenecks and barriers in building equitable local and regional production and distribution capacity; increasing participation by those who have been marginalized in the system; and developing technology and other innovations to support new value chain and social movement integrations.

 The application period for Round Two has closed.
-Read more about Round Two grantees that were announced in January.
+Read more about Round Two grantees that were announced in January and the Round Two Guidelines and FAQs page.

 The COVID-19 pandemic taught organizations, growers, workers, and funders how an unprepared food system can respond to a sudden existential crisis.
 Such crises will only continue and worsen as climate change accelerates.
 The third round of funding applies the lessons of four years of emergency response to planning for future systemic shocks.
 Goals for round three include shifting away from charity towards solidarity—away from fat, sugar, and salt laden processed foods towards more nutritious foods including, culturally relevant local produce; building assets and opportunities—including employment and education—in communities served; expanding governance and leadership by BIPOC people; and helping the emergency food system to respond equitably to climate change impacts.